gombrii/aoc/README.md

   init --module    Create a new AoC module structure

 Misc:
-  cache clear      Clear cached runners and metadata help             Show this or command-specific help
+  check            Run all locked puzzles to verify results cache clear      Clear cached runners and metadata help             Show this or command-specific help
 ```